mixmastamyk/console/docs/additional.rst

-When using true or extended colors on a terminal that is not configured to support it, console with "downgrade" the colors to their nearest neighbors in the available palette.
+When using true or extended colors on a terminal that is not configured to support it, console will "downgrade" the colors to their nearest neighbors in the available palette.

 Neat, huh?